dfm/emcee/docs/tutorials/line.rst

 When you approach a new problem, the first step is generally to write down the *likelihood function* (the probability of a dataset given the model parameters).
 This is equivalent to describing the generative procedure for the data.
-In this case, we're going to consider a linear model where the quoted uncertainties are underestimated by a constant fractional amount.
+In this case, we’re going to consider a linear model where the quoted uncertainties are underestimated by a constant fractional amount.
 You can generate a synthetic dataset from this model: